Vijay348-Github/Vijay348-Github/README.md

 # Hi there! 👋

-I'm **Vijay**, a Full Stack Java Developer passionate about building web applications and solving complex problems ans actively looking for a position where I can showcase my skills .
+I'm **Vijay**, a Full Stack Java Developer enthusiast, passionate about building web applications and solving complex problems and actively looking for a position where I can showcase my skills .
 I'm currently working on Microservices.

 ## About Me

-I'm a 2022 graduate JNTUA College of Engineering .
+I'm a 2022 B.Tech graduate JNTUA College of Engineering .
 I have a strong foundation in Java programming and enjoy working on both front-end and back-end development projects.
 My passion for problem-solving drives me to explore new technologies and tackle challenging coding tasks.

 ## Skills